-This is a community driven and supported trail, and a partnership between East Bay Charter Township and TART Trails, as well as others.
-Expanding on the existing Three Mile Trail and its connection to the regional TART Trail system has been a long standing goal that will greatly increase non-motorized access in the Three Mile and Hammond Corridors, and help support the health, wellbeing and economic vibrancy of the Township.
-Design of this important community connection will continue to be informed by the values of the community.
+This is a community-driven and supported trail, and a partnership between East Bay Charter Township and TART Trails, as well as others.
+Expanding on the existing Three Mile Trail and its connection to the regional TART Trail system has been a long-standing goal that will greatly increase non-motorized access in the Three Mile and Hammond Corridors, and help support the health, well-being, and economic vibrancy of the Township.
+The design of this important community connection will continue to be informed by the values of the community.
 Read more about OHM and other regional trail projects here.

 To view summary reports from these events, please click on the links below.